Simulation-Software-Engineering/Lecture-Material/04_documentation/tools_demo.md

 We follow the [quickstart guide](https://www.sphinx-doc.org/en/master/usage/quickstart.html) and the [tutorial](https://www.sphinx-doc.org/en/master/tutorial/index.html) of Sphinx here.

+- State is in tag `simple-docstrings-added`.
-- Change back to the root of the repository
+- Change back to the root of the repository.
 - Reformat the `README.md` into `README.rst`

     1. Rename the file